WIRELESS COMMUNICATIONS - Master of Science in Communication Engineering

 - Basics of information theory.

-Despite these subjects may be typical of a first-level university curriculum in Information Engineering, sufficient proficiency is possessed when the following first-year exams are passed:
+These subjects are typical of a first-level university curriculum in Information Engineering.
+However, sufficient proficiency is obtained by passing the following first-year exams:

 - Detection and Estimation